kibetamos/woudcounter/README.md

 # wordcounter
-This is a simple word counter application using python
+This is a simple word counter application using pythonThis is a simple word counter application using pythonThis is a simple word counter application using python